-Entering or attempting to enter any dwelling, building or facility on University premises without permission from its lawful authority to remain therein and refusing to quit the same on demand of the person lawfully in charge thereof.
-Entering forcibly, trespassing or utilizing University academic buildings or facilities during or after official University

-- working hours without necessary authorization. - ii.
-Failure to comply with:

-a. residential hall agreement;

-b. entry and overnight stay

-procedures in the residential halls;
+- i.
+Entering or attempting to enter any dwelling, building or facility on University premises without permission from its lawful authority to remain therein and refusing to guit the same on demand of the person lawfully in charge thereof.
+Entering forcibly, trespassing or utilizing University academic buildings or facilities during or after official University working hours without necessary authorization. - ii.
+Failure to comply with: a. residential hall agreement; b. entry and overnight stay procedures in the residential halls;

-c.
-COVID procedures and

-additional COVID-19 prevention

-requirements or other Ministry of

-Health announced protocols; or

-d. responsible use of University

-residential assets and facilities.
+- c. responsible use of University residential assets and facilities. - iii.

-- iii.
 Failure to comply with the direction of University officials and/or designated University security officials acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.